Andrey123qq2/ListsNotifications/README.md

 This project creates a custom SharePoint notifications Event Receiver (ER) that offers more flexible functionalities compared to default notifications.

 ### Features:
-l.
-Created as .wsp solution which activated as feature in per web basis
+1. Created as .wsp solution which activated as feature in per web basis
-l.
-ER parameters are defined in list settings in entry "ER Lists Notifications" (note: not all types of lists has this feature but most of common - defined in project)
+1. ER parameters are defined in list settings in entry "ER Lists Notifications" (note: not all types of lists has this feature but most of common - defined in project)
-l.
-Main parameters:
+1. Main parameters:
   * Static notified mails: cc, bcc
   * TrackUpdating - values (current and previous) of checked field includes in notification (only if this field is changed)
   * TrackAdded - field includes in notification on item creation (only if it containes some value)